 Gareth is passionate about helping secure organisations, building robust pentest teams and developing unique solutions to improve the security for all organisations.

 Tom is a Certified Information Systems Security Professional and Master Architect with many years’ experience in a wide range of industry sectors.
 His experience covers most aspects of security, risk, strategy and information technology systems through senior roles in multiple industry sectors.
-He is active in defining solutions for data, application and cloud security at IBM.
+He is active in defining solutions for data, application and cloud security.

 Originally from the United States, and now living in New Zealand, Sai Honig is a multipotentialite who has worked in differing roles in various industries.
 Prior to working in information security, Sai worked as a design engineer in the aerospace industry and worked on projects in the commercial, defense and space programs.